enerisan/enerisan/README.md

 (¸.•´ (¸.•` ¤  Hi there 👋

 👩🏼‍🦰  I´am ...
-         Eneri San, a Web developer in training.
+        Eneri San, a full-stack developer.
         I love discovering mysteries and solving problems, and the work of a developer is perfect for that.
 I'm naturally curious and always eager to learn.
-I enjoy the beauty of everyday life: a movie with family, a summer night, a beautiful illustrated album, and, of course, a piece of code that finally works!
+I enjoy the beauty of everyday life: a movie with family, a summer night, a beautiful illustrated album, and, of course,  a block of code of code that finally works!

 🎓 My Training ...
          Concepteur développeur d'applications (Bac +3) (Greta Provence, 2025).